Doth-J/node-red-contrib-json-logic/README.md

   Check [here](https://jessemitchell.me/json-logic-engine/docs/logic) for more info on **logical operations**.

 - ### Operator Mode
-  This mode is used to perform custom logic operations on the fly when a `msg.payload` is inbound, the node evaluates the operation and adds it to the `msg.operation` field.
+  This mode is used to perform custom logic operations on the fly when a `msg.payload` is inbound, the node evaluates the operation and adds it to the `msg.result` field.

   ![OperatorMode](https://github.com/Doth-J/node-red-contrib-json-logic/blob/master/docs/operator_mode.png?raw=true)